Guide to Bonus Abuse in iGaming: How to Detect & Prevent

 They use fake names, disposable emails, and sometimes fake or stolen credit card details.
 Once they’re in the system with multiple accounts, they can begin their attacks.

 These are just a few of the known examples.
 Based on all the types of bonuses listed above, and despite iGaming operators’ best attempts to impede them, there’s no shortage of options for resourceful fraudsters.

-Historically, promo abuse was an easy target because gambling operators offered large bonuses with low betting requirements.
+Historically, promo abuse was an easy target for gambling fraud because gambling operators offered large bonuses with low betting requirements.
 This undeniably opened the floodgates for fraudsters.